lexrrx/WeatherMate/README.md

 - Stores service running state in shared preferences.

 #### Lifecycle:
-- Runs continuously in the background to update weather data.
+- Runs on demand in the foreground and/or background to update weather data.
 - Manages notification creation and updates.

 ## Usage